 Air fryers are a rage these days as everyone wants to pursue a healthier lifestyle.
 Though the first air fryer was launched by Philips, soon everyone joined the bandwagon.
-Now, many of the leading home appliance brands sell their own model of air fryers.
+Now, many of the leading home appliance brands like Kent, Instapot, Havells Inalsa etc. sell their own model of air fryers.
 So how do you distinguish between them?
 Which option is best for a newbie?
-We help you decide based on our hands-on testing and review of the top-selling air fryer models in India.
+We help you decide based on our hands-on testing to find the best air fryer in India.

 Our Top Recommendation

 Out of the top-selling options, our recommendation is to opt for Philips HL9252/00 1400-watt air fryer with a 4.1-litre capacity.
 Most of its presets work perfectly, making it quite helpful for first-time air fryer users.
 Its tray size is comparatively a bit smaller at 18×18 cm.
 Even so, it is adequate for a 4-member family.
 Also, Philips takes the least time among the options for cooking.

 If you are looking for a more budget-friendly option, Kent 16033 Hot Air Fryer is a good choice to consider.
 It has a 1350-watt heating element, 4-liter capacity and 8 presets.
 Its inner tray measures 20 cm in diameter.
 Mostly, the air fryer had to be run for more time than what was programmed in the preset functions.
 But it cooked well, making crispy fries, chicken fry, peanuts, tikkas, and more.
 The air fryer is fairly easy to use too with clearly labeled preset functions and a sturdy food tray that stays in place even when you toss food like french fries and stir-fried vegetables.
 We rate it better than Inalsa Nutrifry mainly because it is priced better and the heating element touches around 1350-1400 watts when cooking.
 Inalsa on the other hand uses just 1200 watts of energy, resulting in longer cooking time.